micheleangioni/node-lessons/lessons/lesson2-RequestPromise/readme.md

 # Node Lessons

-### Lesson 2: Use 'request-promise' instead of NodeJs' 'https' as HTTP client
+### Lesson 2: Use 'request-promise' instead of Node.js' 'https' as HTTP client

 **Description**
-NodeJs' `https` module is quite low level, so it requires some manual tweaking.
+Node.js' `https` module is quite low level, so it requires some manual tweaking.
 In comparison, [request-promise](https://github.com/request/request-promise) has a much simpler API and can be used to simplify our program.
 Let's use it in place of `https`.

-Additionally, let's wrap all NodeJs functions, which use callbacks, into custom functions which return a Promise.
+Additionally, let's wrap all Node.js functions, which use callbacks, into custom functions which return a Promise.

 **Goals**
 - Simplify the http client code by using `request-promise` in place of `https`